housamz/housamz.github.io/_posts/2022-11-10-install-php-on-monterey.md

 tags: [development, php, macOS, apache]
 ---
 If you got a new Mac with the latest OS, and you need to develop some PHP projects, you may be surprised that it doesn't work out-of-the-box any more.
+This guide post will help you setup PHP and get it to run on Apche inside your Mac machine.
 PHP is NOT included in Monterey.
 Apple even included a note about it in `/etc/apache2/httpd.conf` saying:
 ```
 #PHP was deprecated in macOS 11 and removed from macOS 12